I can’t remember why I started drinking, even. I used to be able to remember. Then I forgot.

 I undid Biscuit’s seatbelt and he fell down.

-They think his neck was broken already.
+They were pretty sure his neck was already broken.

 Dr. Hollowood and I went golfing.